BenjaminRodenberg/Visualization/ConvolutionApp/README.md

 ## ToDos

--[x] Write simple prototype for visualization of convolution with one given function -[] Add support for entering arbitrary functions
+-[x] Write simple prototype for visualization of convolution with one given function -[x] Add support for entering arbitrary functions
+-[ ] Update to Bokeh 0.11